CUDEN-CLAS/express_local/README.md

+If you don't care how it works, you just want it to work now; checkout the [short version](README_SHORT.md)

 # Express Local
 A local development environment for Cu Boulder's Web Express Platform. **The playbooks require a vault password to run properly.**